MTOSI

 In telecommunications, Multi-Technology Operations System Interface (MTOSI) is a standard for implementing interfaces between OSSs.
 Service providers (carriers) use multiple Operational Support Systems (OSS) to manage complex networks.
 Since the various parts of the network must interact, so must the OSSs.
 It is standardized by the TeleManagement Forum (TM Forum).
 The TMF Frameworx provides a set of reference models that aid in analyzing and designing next generation BSS and OSS solutions that may utilize the MTOSI interface specifications.

 Description

 A visual representation of the TMF MTOSI offered SOA Service Candidates is shown in the figure.

 The MTOSI specifications are produced by the TM Forum MToP program.

 MTOSI standard is a unified open interface that can be used among multiple types of management systems to provide network and service management.
 MTOSI standard covers all communication technologies (from layer 1, e.g., SONET/SDH, through higher layer technologies such as VoIP).

+MTOSI's supported scenarios include resource trouble and performance management between operations systems, along with managed resource inventory and resource provisioning, which allow inventory and discovery systems to exchange information about network resources and allow those resources to be created, modified or deleted across systems.

 MTOSI facilitates application-to-application inter-working, reduces time to deployment, and lowers the cost of ownership of systems.